Utah Olympic Park with Kids: Bobsleds, Zip Lines, and Olympic Dreams

 The Comet Bobsled: A Bucket-List Experience

 The Comet Bobsled is the headliner attraction and it deserves every bit of the hype.
-You climb into a modified bobsled on the actual Olympic sliding track, a professional pilot takes the front position, and you blast through banked turns at speeds up to 60 miles per hour with G-forces pushing you into the seat.
+You climb into a modified bobsled on the actual Olympic sliding track, a professional pilot takes the front position, and you blast through banked turns at speeds up to sixty miles per hour with G-forces pushing you into the seat.
 It is terrifying and exhilarating in equal measure, and it lasts about a minute that feels like both an eternity and an instant.

 Zip Lines, Ropes Course, and the Alpine Slide

 The Quicksilver Alpine Slide is a summer favorite.
 A wheeled sled on a concrete track that winds down the mountainside, with riders controlling their own speed via a hand brake.
-It is similar to the alpine slide at Park City Mountain but with an Olympic Park twist, and the views from the top include the ski jumps and the sliding track.
+Similar to the alpine slide at Park City Mountain but with an Olympic Park twist, and the views from the top include the ski jumps and the sliding track.
 Kids must be at least 48 inches tall to ride alone, and younger or smaller kids can ride with an adult.
 We have done this slide dozens of times and the kids never tire of it.

 In summer, the freestyle aerial training pool is open for public viewing and it is spectacular.
 Athletes launch off the ski jump ramps, perform complex aerial maneuvers, and land in a huge swimming pool.
 The combination of athleticism and splash factor makes it mesmerizing for kids.
 Viewing is free from the designated areas and the training schedule is posted at the park.